1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Can a pancreatic pseudocyst come back?

 Yes.
-Recurrence can occur, especially if the underlying cause-such as pancreatitis-persists or is not fully treated.
+They can recur, particularly in cases where the underlying cause, such as pancreatitis, persists and is not fully treated.

 Do I need a referral to see a pancreatic pseudocyst specialist?